Piyushvishwak/Hashira-s-sword/README.md

 Secret for test case 1: 3
 Secret for test case 2: 8
 🛠️ Notes
 The JSON JAR is already included in this repository.
-No need to download separately.

 Keep the .java file and .jar in the same folder for compilation to work properly.